nfdi4cat/Ontology-Overview-of-NFDI4Cat/General_Template.md

-This File Represens a general Template to be filled for new software tools
+This File Represens a general Template to be filled for new ontologies which should be added into the collection

-#Please Replace with Software name e.g. Protégé 5.6
+# Please Replace with Ontology name e.g. BFO (Basic Formal Ontology)

 ## Ontology
 |Aspect                                |Description                                                                        |